sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 ### Connectivity

 You should throttle the connection when you are fetching metrics.
 We have a [special section]({{site.baseurl}}/documentation/sitespeed.io/connectivity) on how you emulate connectivity for real users.
+Make sure you read that parts of the documentation!

 ### Viewport/user agent and mobile